 You should also know that Ria is coming on The HIM & HER podcast soon to spill all her secrets in one spot, so stay tuned for that.

-In this post you’ll learn what Ria thought about my pantry when she first saw it ( hello crusty old croissants ), how to use sentimental items that you don’t want to throw away but don’t know how to use, and her favorite pantry storage products.
+In this post you’ll learn what Ria thought about my pantry when she first saw it ( hello crusty old croissants ), how to use sentimental items that you don’t want to throw away but don’t know how to use, and her favorite pantry items food storage products.

 With that, let’s welcome back Ria for her last installment on The Skinny Confidential.